The 5 Best Canon T80 Camera Lenses

 Alternative Telephoto Lenses

 T80 Zoom Lenses

 Canon FD 35-105mm f/3.5 & Vivitar Series 1 70-210mm f/3.5

-- Photo results will likely not be high-quality when shot wide open.
+- Image quality will not be good when shot wide open.

-- Zoom lenses are bigger and usually heavier than primes.
+- Zoom lenses are larger and generally heavier than primes.

 Alternative Zoom Lenses